 Month Landings

 January 15,925

 February 9,552

 March 11,359

 April 12,197

 May 12,139

 June 7,087

+July 14,002

-Total 68,259
+Total 82,262

 Amendment 52 is considering a range of commercial Annual Catch Limits (ACLs) for the hook and line component.
 Season lengths were projected by cumulatively summing the hook and line component 3-year average landings and compare the results to the ACLs show in Table 3.
+Alternative 2 has a different ACL for each year from 2023 through 2026 and all four of them were included in Table 3.
 Closure dates were determined if the landings reached the ACL.
 Table 3 provides the predicted closure dates and none of the commercial hook and line ACLs were being met with the predicted landings.
-However, the 3-year average landings (which total 68,259 lbs gw) were only available for the time period of January 1 through June 30.
-Therefore, the analysis shows that no closures are expected with any of the ACLs for the time period of January 1 through June 30.
+However, the 3-year average landings (which total 68,259 lbs gw) were only available for the time period of January 1 through July 31.
+Therefore, the analysis shows that no closures are expected with any of the ACLs for the time period of January 1 through July 31.
+However, closure dates from August 1st to December 31 were not addressed in this analysis, due to available landings data, and are a possibility.

 Table 3.
-The projected closure dates for the golden tilefish commercial hook and line component for a range of commercial ACLs in Amendment 52.
+The projected closure dates for the golden tilefish commercial hook and line component for a range of commercial ACLs in Action 2 of Amendment 52.
 The closure dates came from comparing the 3-year average landings against the ACLs.
 However, the 3-year average landings are only available from January 1 through June 30.
+The results determined no closure dates are expected for these ACLs before August 1st.